byhoson/byhoson.github.io/index.md

 ## Byoungho Son
 Hello, there!
 I am a graduate student pursuing a Ph.D. at POSTECH.
-I study formal verification Software Verification Lab, advised by Kyungmin Bae.
+I study formal verification at Software Verification Lab, advised by Kyungmin Bae.
 Before that, I obtained my bachelor's degree at Sogang University.
 I am broadly interested in formally reasoning about software thereby achieving reliability.